kdsingharneja/the-javascript-code-review-checklist/README.md

 ### Promise chains

-Makre sure _catch_ clause is the the last one.
+Make sure _catch_ clause is the the last one.

 Instead of:
 ```